eddymoulton/ha-addons/ha-config-history/README.md

 Git-like change history without git for Home Assistant

-Create a timeline of changes to yaml configuration in Home Assistant with a diff viewer restore capability.
+Create a timeline of changes to yaml (or any text file) configuration in Home Assistant with a diff viewer and restore capability.

 ## Features

-- Watches backed up files for changes, saving a new backup immediately
+- Watch monitored files for changes, saving a new backup immediately on file change
-- Restores old versions from within Home Assistant (via Addon)
+- Restore old versions from within Home Assistant (via Addon)
-- Compares any two versions of a configuration file with a built in diff viewer
+- Compare any two versions of a configuration file with the built in diff viewer
-- Configurable backup options to track the usual Home Assistant configuration, or add any files you want
+- Configure backup options to track the usual Home Assistant configuration, or add any files you want

 ## Screenshots